orisai/nette-monolog/docs/README.md

 			# Enabled by default
 			# true | false
 			enabled: %debugMode%

+			# Minimal level of message handler should handle
+			# Requires handler to be AbstractHandler subclass
+			# Any of Psr\Log\LogLevel::*
+			level:
+				# With debug mode enabled
+				debug: debug
+				# Without debug mode enabled
+				production: warning

 	# Processors registered to all channels
 	# - unless channel specifies allowed/forbidden processors